aws-samples/virtual-immersion-week-labs/asa-prep-aurora/README.md

 - 1.1.
 Open the **VPC** service console
 - 1.2.
 Click on `Security Groups` under the SECURITY sub menu
 - 1.3.
-Create a new security group by clicking on `Create security group`
+Modify the default security group selecting the check box next to it and clicking Actions ->  Edit inbound
 - 1.4.
 Set the following options on the configuration screen for the new security group:
-    - In the **Basic details** section:
-        - Set the name to `myAurora-security-group` for the security group name:
-        - Set the Description to `allow mysql traffic from the VPC` for the security group description
     - In the **Inbound rules** section:
         - Add a new rule.
 Set the type to `MySQL/Aurora`, source to `172.31.0.0/16` and description to `allow mysql traffic from the VPC`
-    - In the **Outbound rules** section:
-        - Leave the default rule as it is
-    - Click `Create security group` to create a the new security group
+    - Click `Save rules` to modify the default security group

 ## 2. Create the DB cluster